Jade Puget

 Jade Errol Puget (born November 28, 1973) is an American musician and producer, best known as the guitarist for the rock band AFI (joined in 1998), the guitarist/writer for the straight edge hardcore band XTRMST, and the keyboardist/synthesizer operator for the electronic duo Blaqk Audio.
-Puget is vegetarian and straight edge.

 Career

 Before joining AFI on November 2, 1998, Jade Puget played in various bands, including Loose Change and Redemption 87.
 His first album with AFI was 1999's Black Sails in the Sunset.

 The first song he wrote for the band was "Malleus Maleficarum".
 Puget's addition to the band introduced fans to a more melodically acute and dynamic sound that was vastly different from earlier material.

 AFI next released the All Hallow's E.P. in October 1999, which featured various elements of horror punk and a sound disparate from much of the band's earlier material.
 The EP's single was "Totalimmortal".
 The song received some airplay on television programs such as MTV2, and was even covered by The Offspring for use in the film Me, Myself, and Irene.

 The year 2000 saw the release of The Art of Drowning.
 The album sold 88,000 copies by March 2002 and the single, "The Days of the Phoenix", peaked at number 152 on the UK Singles Chart.

 After The Art of Drowning, AFI were signed by the major label DreamWorks Records in 2002.
 Sing the Sorrow, AFI's major label debut, was released in March 2003.
 The album yielded three singles that found success on the U.S. Alternative Songs chart: "Girl's Not Grey" (No. 7), "The Leaving Song Pt.
 II" (No. 16), and "Silver and Cold" (No. 7).
 The album was certified platinum by the RIAA in 2006.